smartshark/vcsSHARK/docs/source/intro.rst

 *	Pymongo (3.2) - available here: https://api.mongodb.org/python/current/

 ..
+WARNING:: Make sure, that the following packages are installed, as pygit2 may be not functioning as desired: libssl, libssl-dev, libhttp-parser-dev, libbssh-2-1-dev, libssh-dev, pkg-config, libcurl-dev, libcurl4-openssl-dev, libcurl.

+..
 NOTE:: It may be possible, that **vcsSHARK** also works with other versions of the named libraries.
 But we only tested the versions, which are given in brackets.

 Tests